Drinking water treatments, Analytical laboratory, Health care (Hospitals and Dental Clinics), Pharmaceutical laboratory etc.

-Inventors at UW-Milwaukee (UWM) have developed a technology based on capacitive deionization (CDI) that selectively removes lead (Pb2+) from tap water in a single pass mode with zero wastewater emission and minimal removal of associated healthy ions (Ca2+ and Mg2+), leaving water safe and healthy for consumption.
+Inventors at UW-Milwaukee (UWM) have developed a technology based on capacitive deionization (CDI) that selectively removes lead (Pb2+) from tap water in a single pass mode with zero wastewater emission.
+This filtration system uses custom made electrodes that allow minimal removal of associated healthy ions (Ca2+ and Mg2+), leaving water safe and healthy for consumption from every tap.

 Heavy metal contamination in drinking or potable water is a major concern for human health due to its toxic nature.
 Many techniques are available in the market that can be effectively used to remove heavy metal ions from the water.
 These methods not only remove unwanted metal ions like Cu, Pb, Cd etc., but also end up removing healthy metal ions (such as Ca2+, Mg2+) in the process.
 CDI is a water purifying technique that has been less explored in heavy metal ion removal compared to other traditional methods.
 Additionally, CDI offers many advantages over other water‐purifying techniques (e.g., reverse osmosis, RO) such as low life‐cycle cost, high water recovery rate and low energy consumption.